WestJet reaches code-share deal with British Airways

 The agreement "will enable easier travel from Canada's gateway cities to destinations that have been more difficult to access from the UK," Lynne Embleton, British Airways' director of strategy and business units, said in a statement.

-Shares of Calgary-based WestJet (WJA.TO) were little changed, up 2 Canadian cents at C$17.38, on Monday morning on the Toronto Stock Exchange.
-(Reporting by Allison Martell; Editing by Peter Galloway)
+Shares of Calgary-based WestJet were little changed, up 2 Canadian cents at C$17.38, on Monday morning on the Toronto Stock Exchange.

+* Blackrock's Richard Turnill says "We prefer taking risk in equities over credit, where positioning is more crowded and valuations less attractive"

+June 5 Wells Fargo & Co said on Monday its business banking group was expanding to four new regions in the United States, in addition to three earlier.